CanDuru4/Smart-City-Edinburgh/README.md

 ## Contribute

-I would love you for the contribution to **The Transport for Edinburgh Open Data API**
+I would like to thank **The Transport for Edinburgh Open Data API** for its contribution to the project.

 ## Meta